-They were designed to give young people an accurate insight into what it’s like to ‘work from home’ and to gain first-hand experience of the world of work:
+They were designed to give young people an authentic insight into what it’s like to ‘work from home’ and to gain first-hand experience of the world of work:

 - Students were provided with a set job description and a host who supported them during the placement.

 - Students carried out real work which added value to their host employer, especially in ‘hackathon’ style placements.